GermantheAnalyst/Universal-Company-E-commance-Analysis/README.md

   <h3> Revenue</h3>

   <p>
-  <strong>Entire Period (2019–2022):</strong> On average, monthly revenue grew by 1.4%, generating average monthly revenue of $585K.
+  <strong> Entire 2019–2022 Period:</strong> 2019–2022 Period: On average, there was a growth of 1.4% in monthly revenue, resulting in an average monthly revenue of £585K.
   </p>

   <p>
-  <strong>COVID Era Growth:</strong> From January 2019 to December 2020, Universal Electronics averaged 7% monthly revenue growth, peaking in December with $1.2M generated in monthly revenue.
+  <strong>COVID_19 Period Growth:</strong> Between January 2019 and December 2020, Universal Electronics experienced an average monthly revenue increase of 7%,
+    reaching a high of £1.2 million in monthly revenue in December.
   </p>

   <p>
-  <strong>Post-COVID:</strong> Since December 2020, sales have generally declined, with the largest drop occurring in October 2022 (-55%), when monthly sales fell to $178K.
+  <strong>Post-COVID_19 Period:</strong> Beginning in December 2020, there has been a general decrease in sales, with the most significant decline happening in October 2022 (-55%),
+    when monthly sales plummeted to £178K.
   </p>

 </td>